BillDett/photos/README.md

 A comprehensive Go-based server for managing photo libraries with support for albums, tags, ratings, and multiple libraries.
 Built with a proper database abstraction layer for future scalability.

+Full disclaimer: Cursor wrote this code, not me...

 ## Features

 - **Multiple Libraries**: Organize photos into separate libraries with unique names and storage paths